iamethanglenny/odin-recipes/README.md

 # odin-recipes

-This is my first coding project, done through The Oden Project.
+This is my first coding project, done through The Odin Project.
 The Goal: Build a basic recipe website